qiskit-community/qiskit-alt/README.md

 * Python side: This package is developed using an environment created via `python -m venv ./env`.
 It may be compatible with other management systems.

+* The path to the Julia binary is hardcoded in `./qiskit_alt/activate_julia.py`

 * The Julia package requirements are handled using the standard `Project.toml` file.
 This seems to work when using `pyjulia` to call Julia from Python.
+At the moment you need to start Julia and to `Pkg.activate(".")` and `Pkg.instantiate()`.
+This only has to be done once.
 There is a way to install the required Julia packages via python, but we have not done this.
-At the moment you need to start Julia and to `Pkg.activate(".")` and `Pkg.instantiate()`.

 * The Julia repos `QuantumOps` and `ElectronicStructure` are not registered.
 You need to install the master branch of each